-When Joe Biden was vice president, he wasn’t in charge of anything.
-When he was in the U.S. Senate, he wasn’t in charge of anything.
+When Joe Biden was vice president, he wasn’t in charge of much of anything.
+When he was in the U.S. Senate, he wasn’t in charge of much of anything either.
 And he hasn’t had a job in the private sector in more than 50 years.
 To find out how Joe handles actual responsibility, we have to look a little deeper.

-National Review's Kyle Smith reminds us that Joe Biden has already shown us what he’s made of.
+National Review's Kyle Smith reminded us recently that Joe Biden has already shown us what he’s made of.
 Joe once thought he saw a huge real estate opportunity and displayed his managerial ineptitude on a grand scale.
 It was a fixer-upper he thought he could buy cheap and make a few simple tweaks to.
-Kinda the way the Joe of today sees the presidency.
+Kinda the way the Joe of today sees America.

 As Smith recounts in lurid and often comical detail, this did not go well at all: